Interpreting the 95 GeV di-photon and di-tau Excesses in the Georgi-Machacek Model: Methodology and Constraints

 \section{Methodology and Constraints}

-In order to identify viable regions of parameter space within the GM model, we perform a numerical scan subject to both theoretical and experimental constraints.
+In order to realize a light custodial singlet scalar $H$ near $95.4~{\rm GeV}$ that is capable of accommodating the LHC hints in the $\gamma\gamma$ and $\tau\tau$ channels, we perform a comprehensive parameter scan.
 This section describes the methodology of the scan together with the various constraints imposed.
 The detailed numerical outcomes corresponding to these constraints will be presented in Sec.~\ref{sec-5}.